jacobvc/AvDeviceControl/README.md

   - Uses ViscaTransport

 - ucMixer(Midi, MixerConfig) UserControl
-    - Connects to Midi and gets a MidiConnection
+    - Connects to Midi and establishes a MidiConnection
     - ucVolumeSlider UserControl for each channel
     - Uses Midi

 - Transport
-    - ViscaTransport VISCA (port) interface for camera
+    - ViscaTransport VISCA (serial port) interface for camera
     - Midi - Midi interface for mixer
     - DeviceControlWebsocket - Protocol interface for websocket
         - uses Webserver - The websocket server